 - Respond with encouragement and affection.
 Living with Dementia can be confusing and frustrating.
 It’s important to try and stay focused on supporting and reassuring your loved one’s mistakes.
-A great way of doing this is by offering verbal and physical expressions of support such as praise, smiling, touching and hugging.
+A great way of doing this is by offering verbal and physical expressions of support.
+These could be praise, smiling, touching and hugging.

 - Remember their past.
-Talking about the good old days can often be a calming and affirming endeavour.
+Talking about the good old days can often be a calming and affirming, depending on their situation.

 - When things get confusing… distract and redirect.
 If your loved one becomes frustrated or emotional, it can be a good idea to change the setting or subject.

-Whether the person you are caring for is a member of your family, or you’re providing care professionally… it’s important to never be afraid to ask for support.
+Whether the person you are caring for is a member of your family, or you are providing care professionally, it’s important to never be afraid to ask for support.

 What Support is Available?